nitishkumar71/AngularWebpackStarter/README.md

 1. node js
 2. Visual Studio 2015 Update 3

-Set npm Corporate proxy configuration, proxy server details will be available in .pac file.
+## Set npm Corporate proxy configuration
+Corporate proxy server details will be available in .pac file or Contact infrastructure team.
 If this below steps are done already, then no need to repeat them.
 Note: You may have to repeat below steps, if you have changed your password.

 ```